ska-sa/spead2/doc/tut-send-1.rst

 We can see that the first heap contains the descriptors we set.
 All the heaps contain a timestamp and some sample data (not fully shown).
-At the end we see some :doc:`statistics <recv-stats>`, but they won't make much sense yet because we haven't written a receiver.
+At the end we see some :doc:`statistics <recv-stats>`; these are mostly useful for diagnosing performance issues.